Meridian Credit Union: Recognition

 Meridian Credit Union was listed as one of Canada's top 100 employers by Maclean's magazine in 2009 and 2010.

 Sponsorships

 Through its "Commitment to Communities" program Meridian Credit Union contributes money to local causes and encourages employees to volunteer in their community.
 The company also donates to national organizations such as the Alzheimer Society of Ontario.
-Facilities which Meridian owns naming rights to include Meridian Place (Barrie) and Meridian Centre (St. Catharines).
+Facilities which Meridian owns naming rights to include Meridian Hall (Toronto), Meridian Place (Barrie) and Meridian Centre (St. Catharines).